Feet Don T Touch The Ground

 6. Limit Screen Time: Excessive screen time can contribute to eye strain, headaches, and feelings of detachment.
 Take frequent breaks from screens and engage in activities that promote relaxation and connection, such as spending time in nature or socializing with friends and family.

 7. Optimize Your Environment: Make sure your home and work environments are safe and supportive.
-Remove tripping hazards, such as loose rugs or clutter, and ensure that lighting is adequate.
+Remove tripping hazards, such as loose rugs or clutter, and see to it that lighting is adequate.
 Consider using assistive devices, such as grab bars or walking sticks, if you need extra support.

 FAQ